steveturbek/tangible-interfaces/book.md

 The book surveys the opportunities and issues for designing smart objects, from home electronics to vehicle design.
 Each chapter covers a strategic industrial design issue, which is illustrated with a practical how-to guide for prototyping a physical interface.
 Examples include real world accessibility and ergonomics, to interpreting ambiguous sensor data.
 In many ways, this book is also a recognition of how amazing the human body is, with our brains, senses, and coordinated muscles.

 Prototyping interaction has been challenging for the designer due to the inherent complexity of software.
 Today's AI, properly used with techniques demonstrated in this book, can empower the designer to take on complex hardware and software challenges including working with data.

-The book is designed to work with an open source educational kit of electronics sensors and motors, each with step-by-step instructions that make getting started easily, no coding or electronics experience expected.
 This book hopes to share the fun of expanding UX design in the real world; the focus is on prototyping, not final electronic engineering, but advanced directions for learning are provided.

+The book is designed to stand alone, but links to online code and instructions that work with an open source kit of electronics sensors and motors, each with step-by-step instructions that make getting started easily, no coding or electronics experience expected.

 ## Potential Titles